-Regarding the main points of the previous technique, we should first mention that for images with general characteristics and relatively large size this method delivers optically good results.
+First we should mention that for images with general characteristics and relatively large size this method delivers optically good results.
 By saying "good results" we mean that the modifications made are quite invisible.
 Also the method's algorithms run really fast as they simply access a finite number of pixels.
 Furthermore, both the embedding and extracting algorithms are easy to modify and adjust for various scenarios.

 On the other hand, the method fails to deliver good results either for relatively small images or for images that depict something smooth which allows the eye to distinct the modifications on the image.
-Also we decided to move to a new method as there were also problems due to the fact that the positions of the crosses are centered at strictly specific positions causing difficulties in the extracting methods.
+Also we decided to move to a new method as there were also problems due to the fact that the positions of the crosses are centered at strictly specific positions causing difficulties in the extracting algorithm even for the smallest geometric changes such as scaling or cropping where we may lose the marked positions.